Shorten that shower: Plattsmouth residents urged to save water while flooded plant is fixed

 A temporary fix to Plattsmouth’s flood-damaged water treatment plant is in the works, but residents must continue to limit their water usage, city officials said Tuesday.

-Water use has spiked in the last few days, "exceeding supply by a significant amount," city administrator Erv Portis said in a release on the City of Plattsmouth's website.
-"The amount available in above ground storage has decreased dramatically in the last several days."
+Water use has spiked in the last few days, “exceeding supply by a significant amount,” city administrator Erv Portis said on the City of Plattsmouth’s website.
+“The amount available in above ground storage has decreased dramatically in the last several days.”

 If that level of usage continues, Portis warned that water pressure could drop and the city could run out of water to fight fires.

-The release reminded residents that the city's water treatment plant is still not up and running and a water conservation order remains in effect.
+He reminded residents that the city’s water treatment plant is still not up and running and that a water conservation order remains in effect.

-The city's water plant has been offline for nearly six months, after being wrecked by 11 feet of water during record-breaking flooding in March.
+The city’s water plant has been offline for nearly six months, after being wrecked by 11 feet of water during record-breaking flooding in March.
 A wastewater treatment facility got hit, too.
-Repairs for both could exceed $10 million.
+Cost of repairs for both could exceed $10 million.

 Sign up for The World-Herald's afternoon updates